kairosity/mp2-tunnel-focus/testing.md

  __FIX 2:__ I added the same conditional just before the function call to stopWatchPlay() within stopWatchPlayOnClick(): ```if(!playing){```

  __FIX 3:__ These issues and others were rendered obsolete when I included addOverlay() to the program, which effectively makes it impossible for a user to click on any other timer functions while the timer is running.

+- ## countdownClickStartHelper(countdownType, countdownNumber)

+__FUNCTION SUMMARY:__ This function collates all elements and functions common to both countdownClickStart functions (detailed below) in one function in order to refactor code an save space.

 - ## countDown15ClickStart() & countDown25ClickStart()